Skip to main content

 Only in Maya's case, death was never foretold, forecast or forebode.

 What mattered was - her undoing was none other but...
 ME.
-Partly or I think so.
-Apparently she had been warned of this proximity to a commoner's world through me.
+Partly or I do think so.
+Apparently, she had been warned of this proximity to me or the 'commoner's world' through me.
 The final instruction to that effect, in front of me, was to leave right as soon as the call ended, that day, on that journey back to Delhi.

-As she had left note, I was supposed to take over all her belongings.
+As she had asked in a note that I be handed over all her belongings.

 That was all that I gathered from her embassy.

-I was not so shocked to learn that Maya's Kasol home, her purchases were all done in my name.
-She lived as maybe a friend, a sister, my wife or a girlfriend?
-Again, not important.
+I was not so shocked when I learnt that Maya's Kasol home, her purchases, were all done in my name.
+She had lived as my friend, sister, girlfriend, wife at various times.
+But this was not important.
+Now.

 I was her every connection to the believable world and yet never connected to her unbelievable world.